 Using your GPS

-When driving on the Barrington Tops plateau it is recommended to turn off your GPS as it can take you off track.
-Pick up maps and information about road conditions from the Gloucester Visitor Information Centre.
+When driving on the Barrington Tops plateau GPS instructions can be misleading and phone coverage is intermittent at best.
+Pick up a real map and get more information about road conditions from the Gloucester Visitor Information Centre.

 When will it snow?

 Snow falls are most likely in the Barrington Tops from May to August, and are usually of very short duration.
-Tracking the Barrington Tops weather reports at the Bureau of Meteorology will keep you up-to-date with changing weather conditions, which may indicate a snow event. http://www.bom.gov.au/nsw/forecasts/barrington-tops.html
+Tracking the Barrington Tops weather reports at the Bureau of Meteorology will keep you up-to-date with changing weather conditions, which may indicate a snow event.
+Bureau of Meteorology Barrington Tops forecasts

 Where can I see snow?